shokone/XSSChecker/README.md

                         Cookie header value.
   -p PARAMETER, --parameter PARAMETER
                         Type only one parameter name to check -d DATA, --data DATA  Data string to be sent.
-If you don't specify, the script will search for possible forms.
+If you don\'t specify, the script will search for possible forms.
 Example:
                         "username=admin&pass=admin"
   --user-agent USERAGENT